Learn-Apache-Spark/SparkML/README.md

 # SparkML
-Take your first steps with Spark ML and pyspark
+Take your first steps with Spark ML and pyspark.
+Time to gain hands-on experience!

 # Getting started:
 Make sure you have docker installed on your device.